 How to Become a Correctional Nurse

 Working as a correctional nurse can offer just as much variety and reward as any other nursing specialty.
 Inmates at correctional facilities need compassionate care as much as anyone else.
-Are you interested in pursuing this career path?
-Keep reading to learn more about what these nurses do and how to become one.
+Are you interested in pursuing a career path into correctional nursing?
+Keep reading to learn what these nurses do, how to become one, where you might work, correctional nurse salary ranges, and more.

 What Is a Correctional Nurse and What Do Correctional Nurses Do?